Baskets of fresh potatoes and beans at a farmers’ market.

 St. Catharines Farmers’ Market

 For over 160 years, the St. Catharines Farmers’ Market has offered fresh foods and handmade items from the local area.
-Shop for farm fresh produce, baked goods, pasture-raised, hormone-free meats, local honey, preserves, cured meats and cheeses.
+Shop for farm fresh produce, baked goods, pasture-raised, hormone-free meats, local honey, preserves, cured meats and cheeses at Market Square.

 Hamilton, Halton and Brant